Have you ever been late to class? I know I have, especially since I commute.

 - You’re likely to forget planning ahead from time to time, in which case, creating a backup outfit is extremely beneficial.
 Have at least two go-to ensembles in mind for those busy mornings.

 - Get your books and other things ready in your bag the night before to prevent that last-minute panic when you’re in a time crunch.
+By keeping your bag together, you’ve got a portion of your college commuting life under control before you even get out of bed in the morning.

 - Always keep your supplies and books in the same places in order to prevent confusion.